-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

 Individuals eligible for Medicaid through the Medicaid for Breast and Cervical Cancer (MBCC) program are a mandatory population in STAR+PLUS.
-This program provides Medicaid services including, but not limited to, the treatment of cancer and precancerous conditions for individuals with qualifying diagnoses between the ages of 18 and their 65th birth month.
+This program provides Medicaid services including, but not limited to, the treatment of cancer and precancerous conditions for individuals with qualifying diagnoses between age 18 and their 65th birth month.
 Individuals in MBCC receive their Medicaid services through their STAR+PLUS managed care organization (MCO).
 The individual will be assigned a named service coordinator and receive at a minimum one telephonic contact and one face-to-face visit annually, unless otherwise requested by the MBCC member.

 The MCO service coordinator assists the MBCC member with coordinating care.
 Coordination can include, but is not limited to, assistance with renewing Medicaid eligibility by reminding and assisting with paperwork.
-Continued participation in MBCC requires a completed MBCC renewal application and physician attestation the individual requires continued, active treatment for her breast or cervical cancer or precancer.
+Continued participation in MBCC requires a completed MBCC renewal application and physician attestation the individual requires continued, active treatment for breast or cervical cancer or precancer.
 The physician attestation and eligibility paperwork must be submitted every six months.